 What does a battery do in a circuit?

-What material are wires usually made from?
+What are wires usually made of?

 TrueFalse